gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 But what constitutes lots of samples is relative - relative to the size and depth of the network you're trying to train, for starters.
 It isn't possible to train a convnet to solve a complex problem with just a few tens of samples, but a few hundred can potentially suffice if the model is small and well regularized and the task is simple.
+Because convnets learn local, translation-invariant features, they're highly data efficient on perceptual problems.
+Training a convnet from scratch on a very small image dataset will still yield reasonable results despite a relative lack of data, without the need for any custom feature engineering.

+What's more, deep-learning models are by nature highly repurposable: you can take say an image-classification or speech-to-text model trained on a large-scale dataset and reuse it on a significantly different problem with only minor changes.